-If you’ve decided to say goodbye to the old and hello to the new, where should you start when switching accountants?
-And how does moving over your accounts work in practice – aka professional clearance?
+If you’ve decided to say goodbye to the old and hello to the new, where should you start when switching accountants, and how does the handover work?

 How do I switch from being a sole trader to a limited company?